sheerun/blog/_posts/2014-03-21-how-to-boost-your-vim-productivity.markdown

 ---
 layout: post
-title: How I boosted my Vim productivity
+title: How to boost your Vim productivity
 ---

 ## I. Space is your Leader